gilliorem/philosophers/README.md

 Finally, the fun part begins.

 In order to do so we are going to use a Monitor, that will just keep track of time.

-So we will get the starting time of simulation (and at this time, we start a stopwatch).
+So we need get the starting time of simulation. *It is like starting a stopwatch*.

 And from this point onwards, every x milliseconds we are going to get the time since we start *to eat* and check if someone should be dead by now, and if it is the case, murder him and stop the simulation.

-(same idea if we use the last argument `number_each_philosophers_must_eat`) but this time we keep track of their meals.
+(same idea if we use the last argument `number_each_philosophers_must_eat`) but this time, we are not only checking if someone is dying, we also keep track of their meals.

 #### IS MONITOR A THREAD ?
 ...